At-EC/At-RTOS/README.md

 # [At-RTOS](https://github.com/At-EC/At-RTOS) &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/At-EC/At-RTOS/blob/main/LICENSE) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](https://github.com/At-EC/At-RTOS/tree/main/.github/Welcome_PRs.md) <a href="https://github.com/At-EC/At-RTOS/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/At-EC/At-RTOS?color=success"></a> [![Discord](https://img.shields.io/discord/1208405601994932274?logo=discord)](https://discord.gg/AxfF9aH58G) <a href="https://github.com/At-EC/At-RTOS/actions"><img alt="Build" src="https://github.com/At-EC/At-RTOS/workflows/Build/badge.svg"></a> [![GitHub Release](https://img.shields.io/github/v/release/At-EC/At-RTOS)](./release-note.md)

-At-RTOS([Advantage Real-Time Operating System](https://github.com/At-EC/At-RTOS)) is an open and user-friendly Real-Time Operating System(RTOS) designed for various embedded controllers' supporting, as well it's beginning that will be an important member of the At-EC family.
+At-RTOS([Advantage Real-Time Operating System](https://github.com/At-EC/At-RTOS)) is an open and user-friendly Real-Time Operating System(RTOS) designed for various embedded controllers' supporting, as it's beginning it will be an important member of the At-EC family.

 The goal of the system is to explore and try to provide a range of features and capabilities based on the RTOS to support and simplify your embedded firmware development.

-We hope the At-RTOS could be a popular community-based embedded controller's real-time operating system in the future.
+We hope the At-RTOS will be a popular community-based embedded controller's real-time operating system in the future.
 If this project was useful to you, give it a ⭐.
 It is very important for us to know it is useful to you and your attention will encourage us.

 Welcome PRs!
 If you are interested in contributing, Pls join us at [Discord](https://discord.gg/AxfF9aH58G).